 Hillary Clinton won't build a wall.

-Well now the void has been filled in both Syria and Iraq by ISIS.
+Well, now the void has been filled in both Syria and Iraq by ISIS.

 You can blame Hillary and you can blame Obama for that.

-And he's absolutely right in his analysis.
+And Donald Trump did yesterday, and he's absolutely right in his analysis.

-You built that, you created that.
+You built that.

-That makes sense, Linda.
+That makes sense, Linda?

 You getting that?

-When the American, when Republican voters, 65% say they feel betrayed, and for good reason.
+But boy, when the American, when Republican voters, 65% say they feel betrayed and for good reason, because Republicans haven't stood on their principles.

 They're not limiting the size and scope of government.

-What are you saying in my ear?
+What are you saying into my ear?

 Rodney Dangerfield is calling.